cosmos/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

     NextGame       *types.NextGame     `protobuf:"bytes,1,opt,name=nextGame,proto3" json:"nextGame,omitempty"`
 }
 ```

-It is easy to create as you only need copy and paste the values of your genesis from a previous commit.
+It is easy to create as you only need to copy and paste the values of your genesis from a previous commit.

-## Past Player Handling
+## Past player handling

-Now, at the core, you prepare functions to progressively build the player information given a list of games:
+Now you prepare functions to progressively build the player information given a list of games:

 ```go
 func PopulatePlayerInfosWith(infoSoFar *map[string]*types.PlayerInfo, games *[]*types.StoredGame) (err error) {